sndpchatterjee07/FileUpload/README.md

 http://stackoverflow.com/questions/2422468/how-to-upload-files-to-server-using-jsp-servlet/2424824#2424824

-You need to have at the following 3 jars in the /WEB-INF/lib of your webapp.
+You need to have atleast the following 3 jars in the /WEB-INF/lib of your webapp.

 commons-fileupload.jar, commons-io.jar, servlet-api.jar